W427697/Discord-/CONTRIBUTING/RELEASING.md

 The preparation workflow sequentially cherry-picks each patch pull request to its branch.
 Sometimes this cherry-picking fails because of conflicts or for other reasons, in which case it ignores it and moves on to the next.
 All the failing cherry-picks are finally listed in the release pull request's description, for the Releaser to manually cherry-pick during the release process.
 This problem occurs more often the more `main` and `next` diverges, ie. the longer it has been since a stable major/minor release.

-Similar to the prerelease flow, the preparation workflow for patches will create a new branch from `main` called `version-from-<CURRENT-STABLE-VERSION>`, and open a pull request that targets `latest-release`.
+Similar to the prerelease flow, the preparation workflow for patches will create a new branch from `main` called `version-patch-from-<CURRENT-STABLE-VERSION>`, and open a pull request that targets `latest-release`.
 When that is merged by the Releaser, the [publish workflow](#publishing) will eventually merge `latest-release` into `main`.

 Here's an example of a workflow where a feature and two bug fixes have been merged to `next`.
 Only the bug fixes have the "**patch**" label, so only those two go into the new `7.0.19` release.
 Note that while the diagram shows the commits _on_ the bugfix branches being cherry-picked, it's actually their merge commits to `next` that gets picked - this is a limitation of mermaid graphs.